 Quite often our first homes are our smallest and you need to use what little space you have effectively.
 Solutions can be found for every room in your home to keep you organized and clutter-free.

-In the kitchen, be sure to have storage containers for leftover food so you can avoid waste.
-Also, a few basic organizers will keep your drawers and cupboards neat and tidy so you aren't constantly digging for what you need.
+In the kitchen, use storage containers for leftover food so you can avoid waste.
+A few basic organizers will keep your drawers and cupboards neat and tidy so you are not constantly digging for what you need.

-It's very easy to let your closets get out of hand.
-Once you close the... door, the problem goes away, right?
+It is easy to let your closets get out of hand.
 Get ahead of the problem with a good set of hangers and add shelves or carefully chosen storage organizers to your closets.

 08 of 08